akauppi/GroundLevel-firebase-es/DEVS/Firebase regions.md

 <small>`[1]`: Also called "locations"</small>

-The Firebase regions story is not quite simple, and keeps evolving.
+The Firebase regions story is not quite simple, and has evolved over time.

 Originally, it seems, Firebase Realtime Database only "lived" in `us-central1`, one single region.

 Cloud Functions and Cloud Firestore, pushing for more cloud scale scalability, introduced more regions.

-In 2022, also Realtime Database can be hosted in other regions than `us-central1`, but only a few.
+In 2022, also Realtime Database can be hosted in other regions than `us-central1`, but [only a few](https://firebase.google.com/docs/projects/locations#rtdb-locations).

 When one creates a Firebase project (either Cloud Functions, Cloud Firestore or Realtime Database), one needs to select a location (region) for it.
-It would be simple if this was a single choice, but it's not quite so..
+It would be simple if this was a single choice, but it's not.

 Thus the need to look into it.
 We're trying to answer two questions: